oschmid/website/content/posts/pre-push-checklist.md

 Last week I made two commits that broke really obvious things.
 I was rushing and thought to myself "This is a simple change.
 Let's just check it in."
 I should have realized that these are every developer's famous last words...

-After these two incidents happened so close to each other, I knew I needed a way of reminding myself to do some basic sanity checks before committing code.
-Mostly I want to check things that the Continuous Integration build would miss.
+After these two incidents happened so close to each other, I knew I  needed a way to remind myself to be more careful.
+To sanity check my changes for things the Continuous Integration build might miss.

 ### Checklist for Pushing Code